circuscode/mathilda/readme.md

 # Mathilda WordPress Plugin

-Mathilda copies your tweets from Twitter continuously, stores them in the WordPress database and displays them in the blog.
+Mathilda copies your tweets from Twitter to WordPress continuously.

 ## Description